Meet Our Elephant Family

 Asha is the mom of the group.
 Born February 2, 1995, she has lived at the Zoo since December 1, 1998.
 She has the privilege of being mom to Malee, the first elephant baby born at the Zoo.
 Malee was born April 15, 2011, and thousands come to celebrate her birthday each year.
 Asha gave birth to her second calf on December 22, 2014--a female weighing 332 pounds.
 A name for the new calf will be announced soon.

 Asha has pink freckles on her trunk, and has a slightly larger belly and is taller than her sister, Chandra.
 Asha is very vocal and squeaks when she's excited or unsure of something.

 Malee is the "first ever" elephant calf born at the Oklahoma City Zoo.
 She was born on April 15, 2011, to mom Asha and dad Sneezy, a male elephant from the Tulsa Zoo.
 Malee's name means "flower" or "jasmine" in Thai.
-Weighing approximately 300 pounds at birth, she weighs 3,000 pounds four years later.
+Weighing approximately 300 pounds at birth, she currently weighs 3,000 pounds.
 Malee is very energetic, eager, and loves playing and doing training sessions.
 Thousands of Oklahomans love giving our youngster lots of attention when they come to celebrate her birthday each year at the Zoo.

 Chandra (Asha's sister)